Curie's law: General case

 For this more general formula and its derivation (including high field, low temperature) see the article Brillouin function.

 As the spin approaches infinity, the formula for the magnetization approaches the classical value derived in the following section.

 Derivation with classical statistical mechanics

-An alternative treatment applies when the paramagnetons are imagined to be classical, freely-rotating magnetic moments.
+An alternative treatment applies when the paramagnets are imagined to be classical, freely-rotating magnetic moments.
 In this case, their position will be determined by their angles in spherical coordinates, and the energy for one of them will be: